awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 + We strongly recommend that you use a unique name for each export task\.
 If you don't use a unique task name, you might receive the following error message:

   ExportTaskAlreadyExistsFault: An error occurred \(ExportTaskAlreadyExists\) when calling the StartExportTask operation: The export task with the ID *xxxxx* already exists\.
++ You can delete a snapshot while you're exporting its data to S3, but you're still charged for the storage costs for that snapshot until the export task has completed\.

 ## Overview of exporting snapshot data<a name="USER_ExportSnapshot.Overview"></a>